 - Gestures/mannerisms—Natural is better.
 Avoid behaviors that create a distraction to learning, such as putting your hands in your pockets or jingling your change.

 - Movement—The best way to move around the class is to walk naturally and keep the pace slow.
 Too much movement can distract students.

 Several aids are available to assist with the delivery of the TeamSTEPPS course.
 These include:

 - Instructional slides—These require a computer and a projection device.

-- TeamSTEPPS instructional videos—These are included on the DVD and embedded in the slides.
+- TeamSTEPPS instructional videos—These are included online and are embedded in the slides.
 Ensure that your equipment is set up for audio and visual presentations.

 - Whiteboard or flipchart—These training aids enable the user to jot down ideas and thoughts from participants during the presentation.